CortexIntelligentAutomation/docs_v2022/content/en/docs/getting-started/on-premise/add-observability-to-innovation/Grafana/install-loki/configure-loki.md

         - *Type*: `https`
         - *IP address*: `All unassigned`
         - *Port*: `2100`
-    - *Host name*: The fully qualified machine name of the Web Application Server.
-This must match what has been set for the SSL certificates.
+    - *Host name*: The fully qualified domain name of the Web Application Server.
+This must match one of the Subject Alternative Names in the SSL certificate selected in the next step.
     - *SSL certificate*: Select the certificate created as part of the [Certificate Requirements][] instructions.
     - Click *OK* to add the website.